mysto/java-fpe/README.md

 ## Usage

-FPE can be used for sensitive data tokenization, especially in regards to PCI and cryptographically reversible tokens.
+FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.

+FF3 is a Feistel ciphers, and Feistel ciphers are initialized with a radix representing an alphabet.
+Practial radix limits of 36 in Java means the following radix values are typical:
+* radix 10: digits 0..9
+* radix 26: alphabetic a-z
+* radix 36: alphanumeric 0..9, a-z

+Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.

 It's important to note that, as with any cryptographic package, managing and protecting the key appropriately to your situation is crucial.
 This package does not provide any guarantees regarding the key in memory.